Cosmium-OS/Cosmium/README.md

 - [ ] Switch to Anaconda WebUI when it is stable enough
 - [ ] Add more third-party themes to the system and maybe even widgets
 - [x] Switch to own underlying image of Fedora COSMIC Atomic ~~when Universal Blue will [deprecated it](https://github.com/ublue-os/main/issues/927)~~ ([`cosmic-atomic-custom`](https://github.com/Cosmium-OS/cosmic-atomic-custom), do it like Winblues does)
-- [ ] Add Nvidia-open variants (can be done in cosmic-atomic-custom for now)
+- [ ] Add Nvidia-open variants
 - [ ] Do a proper branding
-- [ ] Figure out secure boot and kernel signing
+- [x] ~~Figure out secure boot and kernel signing~~
-- [ ] Turn off compiling akmods for no reason
+- [ ] Turn off compiling akmods for no reason in Live ISO env

-Thanks to https://github.com/askpng/solarpowered for providing some hack for installing Bazzite kernel!
+Thanks to https://github.com/askpng/solarpowered for providing some hack that was previously used for installing Bazzite kernel!